 The diagnosis of pulmonary nodules can be roughly divided into three steps: lung area extraction, lung nodule detection, false positive reduction.
-This article focuses on the third part of our team's work on detecting pulmonary nodules: false positive reduction.
-For the large number of candidates detected by the second-step detection model, we use two 3DCNN classifiers to determine which candidates are false-positive.
+This article focuses on the nodule detection and false positive reduction.
+For nodule detection, we design a 3D nodule detector network motivated by the work of Feature Pyramid Networks and the 1st place team of Kaggle Data Science Bowl competition.
+For the large number of candidates detected by the detection model, we use two 3DCNN classifiers to determine which candidates are false-positive.
 A 3D network performs better than a 2D network as it also captures the vertical information of nodules.
-Also, focal loss [2] function is used to replace the cross entropy loss function, which has been proved that it can deal with the problem of unbalanced classification.
+Also, focal loss [2] function is used to replace the cross-entropy loss function, which has been proved that it can deal with the problem of unbalanced classification.
 Furthermore, we use Batch Normalization [3] and weight initialization of convolution kernel by Xavier [4] and obtained good result.